Design Simulation Systems Ltd

 To counter this nuisance, we searched the market for a suitable defence and, finding none, we designed our own IDS/IPS, which has successfully defeated every single hack attempt and, by reporting the IP addresses to their ISP's, has helped to remove 67346 of these parasites from the internet - and counting...

-If you're interested in trying it, to protect your website, drop me a line.
+If you're interested in trying the IPS, to protect your website, drop me a line.

-More recently, we developed an Encryption Key Management system, which ensures that nobody - not even root or a DBA - can access or compromise the encryption keys used by a system to encrypt sensitive data - without hiding them in a concrete bunker...
+More recently, we developed an Encryption Key Management system, for protecting encrypted data-at-rest, in a database or flat files.
+This key management trick ensures that nobody - not even root or a DBA - can access or compromise the encryption keys used by a system to encrypt sensitive data - and you don't need to hide the keys in a concrete bunker...

 The Simulation Stuff